DrCBeatz/aynm-data/webscraping/README.md

 - Supports headless mode for background execution.
 - Extracts detailed product information, including pricing and descriptions.
 - Saves results in a CSV format suitable for Shopify.
+- Also checks and saves in CSV file whether product is in-stock currently out of stock.

 ---